qazisallar/disasterprediction/README.md

 # disasterprediction
-Repository to develop flood prediction model with sementic segmentation
+Repository to develop flood prediction model with sementic segmentation using NVIDIA NGC